Empire Szechuan

 For a neighborhood restaurant on the Upper West Side, this shift creates a particular pressure.
 The clientele increasingly includes diners who have eaten at regional specialists elsewhere in the city and have calibrated expectations.
 What keeps them returning to a local Szechuan spot is not a lack of alternatives but a specific set of satisfactions: proximity, familiarity, and a kitchen that delivers the dishes they want without reinterpretation.

 That's a different value proposition than what drives bookings at the tasting-menu tier, where Le Bernardin, Atomix, Eleven Madison Park, Masa, and Per Se compete on entirely different terms.
-Empire Szechuan's peer set is the neighborhood Chinese restaurant that earns repeat business through execution, not spectacle.
+Empire Szechuan's comparable set is the neighborhood Chinese restaurant that earns repeat business through execution, not spectacle.

 The Regulars' Logic: What Brings People Back